Edit on GitHub

 1. Create a namespace

-We'll install Studio and related components in a dedicated studio namespace.
+We'll install DVC Studio and related components in a dedicated studio namespace.
 Let's create it now:

 $ kubectl create namespace studio